KristoferVickers/MVC--Tech-Blog/README.md

 ## Description

 This project will not work.
 I am turing it in as is and will get with a tutor in the future to help me redo the project.
-I had issues that I got fixed over break and Ill just be honest I was burnt out in before break so I had no drive to even touch this project.
+I had issues that I got fixed over break and Ill just be honest I was burnt out in the week before break so I had no drive to even touch this project.
 Most of the work done to this project was code that I had taken from the mini challenge to get a good base.

 ## URL's